-The data format of the frame starts with a header word, three ECG data-words, two words filled with zeros and completes with the same CRC word as documented in Table 24 for the 128 kHz rate.
+The data format of the frame starts with a header word and five ECG data-words, as shown in Table 25, and completes with the same CRC word as documented in Table 24 for the 128 kHz rate.
 All words are 16 bits.
-MSCLK runs at approximately 20 MHz and the $\overline{\text{MCS}}$ function is asserted for the entire frame with the data
+MSCLK runs at approximately 20 MHz and $\overline{\text{MCS}}$ is asserted for the entire frame with the data available on